NDA High School Debate Tournament 3

 - Don't just do impact calc, do comparative analysis.

-About me: I debated for Technology High School for 4 years, and currently I love K's and K Affs.
+About me: Debated in middle school for 3 years and debated for Technology High School for 4 years.
+Currently I love K's and K Affs.
 However during my first year of high school debate I hated them so I can understand the importance of FW from a personal level, and a technical one.
 I ran performance my sophomore year.
 I also have ran policy aff's before.

 Michael Casas Paradigm